Kieran Cremin: Club

+He was on the losing side once more to South Kerry in 2009.
+In 2010 after three losses in six seasons he finally got his hands on a Kerry Senior Football Championship in 2010.

+Despite being just 30 years old he retired soon after the 2010 win.

+He also had much success in the East Kerry Senior Football Championship and Kerry County Football League - Division 1.

 Minor

 Cremin was a member of the Kerry team that played in the 1998 All-Ireland Minor Football Championship, winning the Munster Minor Football Championship after a win over Limerick in the final.
 Cremins side lot out to Laois in the All-Ireland semi-final.

 Under 21

 He then went on to play with the county u-21 team in the All-Ireland Under-21 Football Championship winning a Munster Under-21 Football Championship in 1999.
 Kerry later qualified for the All-Ireland final where they had a surprise loss to Westmeath.

 He was a member of the team for the next two seasons without success.

 Junior

 Cremin went on to win a Munster Junior Football Championship with the Kerry junior side in 2002.
 His side later qualified for the All-Ireland only to suffer a surprise loss to Wicklow.

+Senior

+Cremin was for some time second-choice goalkeeper on the Kerry team.

+He first joined the panel in 2004.
+He picked up National League, Munster and All-Ireland titles as a panel member.

+He had to wait until 2006 before he got his first start at senior level.
+He played in four games during that seasons league.
+He would go on to pick up another League and All-Ireland title as a panel member.

+He won another set of Munster and All-Ireland titles in 2007 as a panel member, but failed to make a single appearance in league or championship.

+He made two appearances during the 2008 League.